wiremock/wiremock.org/_docs/extending-wiremock.md

 The interfaces in this list ending with `V2` supercede deprecated equivalents with an older, more restrictive interface.
 Additionally `ServeEventListener` deprecates `PostServeAction`.

+As of WireMock version `3.6.0`, the `Extension` interface has two new lifecycle methods called `start()` and `stop()`.
+The `start()` method is called on each extension when the WireMock server first starts (just before the stub mappings are loaded) and the `stop()` method is called when the server is stopped.
+This allows extensions to perform any initialisation or cleanup tasks.

 ## Registering Extensions